 When transporting your vehicle to Hawaii, there are a few things that you should be aware of that can affect your price and how long it will take to get your vehicle moved.
-If you didn’t know, Hawaii is an island in the south Pacific, and while it is a U.S. it is the only island state.
+If you didn’t know, Hawaii is an island in the south Pacific, and while it is part of the U.S., it is the only island state.
 There are no roads that go to Hawaii, which means that anything going to or from the island must be either transported overseas or via airplane.
-And since cars weigh a lot, transport by plane is usually impossible to find.
-This means that the only option available for auto transport to Hawaii is via overseas shipping.
+And since cars weigh a lot, transport by plane is usually prohibitive.
+That means the only option available for auto transport to Hawaii is via overseas shipping.

 When you book your order, your representative will work closely with two different shippers to get your vehicle picked up in the U.S. and moved to Hawaii.
 Unless you drive your vehicle to the port in Long Beach, California yourself, your auto transport company will hire an overland carrier to pick it up for you.
 The pickup is just like any other overland shipment – your vehicle will be picked up by the driver, you and he will inspect the vehicle, and off he will go to the port with your vehicle secured tightly to the back to his truck.